Chronology of World War II

 US Reinforcements Arrive on the Beaches of Normandy

-Members of the 2nd Evacuation Hospital Rest on Top of a Hill
+Members of the 2nd Evacuation Hospital

-members of the 2nd Evacuation Hospital
+Members of the 2nd Evacuation Hospital

-remnants of Mulberry A
+Remnants of Mulberry A

 Bombers Dropping Supplies by Parachute